Tesla issues software recall that may head off fight with US regulators - NewsBreak

 The NHTSA opened an investigation of Autopilot in August after getting reports of a dozen crashes into emergency vehicles.
 The investigation covers 765,000 vehicles, almost everything that Tesla has sold in the U.S. since the start of the 2014 model year.
 Of the dozen crashes that are part of the probe, 17 people were injured and one was killed.

 Tesla had until Monday to explain why it didn’t issue a recall for the Autopilot update.
-As of early Tuesday, NHTSA had not posted any documents detailing Tesla’s response.US regulators seek answers from Tesla over lack of recall
+As of early Tuesday, NHTSA had not posted any documents detailing Tesla’s response.Dads are ‘losers’ if they take 6 months paternity leave, tech investor says

 The agency said conversations with Tesla continue “to ensure that any safety defect is promptly acknowledged and addressed according to the National Traffic and Motor Vehicle Safety Act.”
 The statement didn’t say if Tesla responded to the agency’s questions on the Autopilot software update.